Belait CSS-2: Construction and career

-Equipments
+Equipment

 The purpose of the CSS is a multi-function well-intervention, supply and light construction vessel.
-The primary features a 150 T lattice boom crane, a telescopic heave compensated gangway, a moonpool, a 12.8 T rated helideck, DP-2 rating and accommodation up to 200 people.
+The primary features a 150 t lattice boom crane, a telescopic heave compensated gangway, a moonpool, a 12.8 t rated helideck, DP-2 rating and accommodation up to 200 people.

 She is designed by Vard Marine.
 The design of the CSS is a cost-effective, stable platform with most of the capabilities of much larger vessels at a far lower cost.
 In addition, they wanted a design that could be built at shipyards around the world.